Bhutan High Trails via Laya

 4 nights hotel

-• airport transfers on Day 1 and Day 18
+Airport transfers are provided on Day 1 and Day 18.

-• Safety equipment including portable altitude chamber, group medical and satellite phone for emergency use
+Safety equipment including a portable altitude chamber, group medical supplies, and a satellite phone for emergency use are included.

 show more